Bilbao Football Club: Background

-Football arrived in Bilbao at the end of the 19th century, thanks to British visiting sailors and immigrant workers, such as the British employees of the Nervión Shipyards, located in Sestao (Vizcaya), who in 1889 formed a multi-sports club called Club Atleta, who began to play against crews of English ships coming from Portsmouth and Southampton and Sunderland.
-It was around this time that a group of British workers in the region (not linked to the shipyards) formed a team known as the Bilbao Football Club, which was also made up of British residents in the region, but not linked to the shipyards, such as Alfred Mills, who was a telegraph operator.
+Football arrived in Bilbao at the end of the 19th century, thanks to British visiting sailors and immigrant workers, such as the British employees of the Nervión Shipyards, located in Sestao (Vizcaya), who in 1889 formed a multi-sports club called Club Atleta.
+As they had no rivals in the city, the only competitive matches they played were the ones against crews of English ships coming from Portsmouth and Southampton and Sunderland.
+Their first real rival in the city was a team known as the Bilbao Football Club, which was also made up of British residents in the region, but not linked to the shipyards, such as Alfred Mills, who was a telegraph operator.

 In the winter of 1892–93, Club Atleta and Bilbao FC contested a "serious" tournament in the Hippodrome of Lamiako, a racetrack from where football took off in Bilbao, with several Bilbainos swarming the field to watch the teams of British workers challenge each other every weekend.
-Said tournament was won by Club Atleta, who received medals presented by James S. Clark on 22 April 1893.
+In the autumn of 1894, most of the British employees of the Nervión Shipyards returned to the United Kingdom, and as a result, Club Atleta, which was never officially established, seems to disappear.
+Due to the absence of rivals, Bilbao FC also folded.